This post may contain affiliate links from products and services we love and trust.

-By choosing props that work in a variety of situations you can save money, save space and also be more efficient while you work.
+By choosing essential food photography props that work in a variety of situations you can save money, space and also be more efficient while you work.

 The trick to picking out glassware that will photograph well is looking for thin walls.
 Delicate glassware looks much better in photos as you don’t get any discolouration or distortion of the food.

-That doesn’t mean it has to be expensive though!
+This doesn’t mean it has to be expensive!
 I bought my glasses at Daiso, which is a Japanese discount store.
-Each glass was only a couple of dollars.
+Glasses were only a couple of dollars each.

 Williams-Sonoma also has a gorgeous set of thin-walled cocktail glasses.